 To design a show for MAGICFX Flamaniac units, please follow these steps:

-- Browse flame effects.
-(A) In the effects palette, select the Generic Effects collection at the bottom of the palette, and select the “other” filter icon at the top (the icon looks #?!*).
-Type “magicfx” in the search box.
-That will filter the effect palette to show only the MAGICFX effects, of which there are about 50, beginning with part number GFX9701.
+- Add flame effects to the show.
+(A) Right-click on DMX Fixture positions to add compatible effects from the context menu or to filter the effects window to compatible effects.
+All told for Mode 1 and Mode 2 together there are about 50, beginning with part number GFX9701.
 These pre-defined effects include the five angles in several durations for both Mode 1 and Mode 2 options.
 Toward the end of the list, beginning with part number GFX9761, are three rotatable effects.
 You will also need the “MAGICFX DMX Safety Channel” effect at GFX9799.
 The “MAGICFX DMX Safety Channel” has a DMX value in its DMX Patch that will arm the flame unit (value = 128, though any number from 102 to 153 would work).
 The DMX value is different from the generic safety channel effect (GFX9900), which does not work with the Flamaniac.

-- Insert flame effects.
-Click on the MAGICFX flame effect icons in the effects palette (or equivalently in the effects window) to insert them into the show.
+- Design the show.
 After inserting effects in the show, you can select groups of any of them and do functions like “Script > Sequences > Make into sequence…” to make interesting timing patterns.
 With the pre-defined effects with built in angles (GFX9701 to GFX9756) you should not use the scripting functions that change the angles of the effects or rotate the dotted line representations of the effects in the 3D view, since those exported angles are built into the effect definitions.
 With the rotatable effects (GFX9761 to GFX9763), you can rotate the dotted line representations of the effects interactively in the 3D view.
 Since the Flamaniac unit only supports certain angles, Finale 3D will round the rotated angle to the nearest supported angle.
 So, for example, rotating an effect to 25 degrees is just fine, and will be rounded to trigger the 22 degree angle shot in the DMX script for the Flamaniac.